-- (a) Membership applications will be considered by the Directors in accordance with a policy adopted by the Directors that addresses the process, and the criteria used, for assessing applications. - (b) Membership applications must be decided within a reasonable period after they are received. - (c) In determining eligibility for membership, the Directors: - (i) must take into account and are bound by: - (A) the description of the Common Law Holders in a Yinhawangka Determination; and - (B) any relevant declaration or determination by a Court of competent jurisdiction as to whether a person or class of persons is or is not a Common Law Holder of Native Title in respect of a Yinhawangka Determination; and - (ii) may consider the contents of the membership application and may seek and rely on the opinion of the Common Law Holders, Members or other relevant person or entity. - (d) The Directors must accept a membership application, if the applicant: - (i) applies for membership in the required manner; and - (ii) meets the eligibility requirements under rule 7.2. - (e) If the Directors accept a membership application they must notify the applicant of the decision and enter the applicant's name on the Register of Members within 14 days of the decision. - (f) If the Directors refuse to accept a membership application, the Corporation must notify the applicant within 14 days of the decision and may provide in writing: - (i) reasons for the decision; and - (ii) a copy of rule 7.4.
+- the description of the Native Title Claim Group in the Yinhawangka Claim from time from time; - (A) the description of the Native Title Common Law Holders in any relevanta Yinhawangka Determination; and - (B) any relevant declaration or determination by a courtCourt of competent jurisdiction as\to\whether a person or class of persons is or is not a member of the Native Title Claim Group in respect of the Yinhawangka Claim, or a Common Law Holder of Native Title in respect of a Yinhawangka Determination; and - (ii) may consider the contents of the membership application and may seek and rely on the opinion of the Common Law Holders, Members or other relevant person or entity. - (b)(d) The Directors may take into account any other information it considers to be relevant includingmust accept a membership application, if the applicant: - the advice or opinion of an anthropologist; or - (i) whether or notapplies for membership in the required manner; and - (ii) meets the eligibility requirements under rule 7.27.3person's. - (e) If the Directors accept a membership application they must notify the applicant of the decision and enter the applicant's name appears on the Register of Yinhawangka People at the relevant time; or Members within 14 days of the decision. - the advice of the Representative Body for the Yinhawangka Claim; or - the advice of the solicitor on the record for the Yinhawangka Claim.